-State Parks – This is where we have the most reservations right now since we only spend a night or 2 in one spot before moving on.
+- State Parks – This is where we have the most reservations right now since we only spend a night or 2 in one spot before moving on.
 These are typically CHEAP CHEAP CHEAP!
 I’m talking about $15-$20 a night.
 Some high traffic areas cost more but overall extremely affordable.
 Again make sure you see what kind of hookups the park offers, bathrooms, showers, electricity, dumping, etc. And some states (like Wisconsin and Michigan) require you to have a state parks pass in order to enter the parks including for camping.

-Boondocking & Dispersed Camping – We don’t have much experience with this yet but we will!
+- Boondocking & Dispersed Camping – We don’t have much experience with this yet but we will!
 It’s absolutely FREE, there are no reservations, and they are usually outside of campground areas in the middle of nowhere.
 Great for peace and quiet, but remember there are no bathrooms, trash cans, water, electricity, etc. so it is primitive.
 Plus camping on forest park service land is free!

-Parking Lots – Need a free night or somewhere to sleep in a pinch?
-ALWAYS double check first but most rest areas, visitors centers, Walmart, and other large retail stores or outdoor stores (like Cabela’s) will allow you to spend 1 night in their parking lots.
+- Parking Lots – Need a free night or somewhere to sleep in a pinch?
+ALWAYS double check first but many rest areas, visitors centers, Walmart, and other large retail stores or outdoor stores (like Cabela’s) will allow you to spend 1 night in their parking lots.
 Again do some research and look around.
 It’s always a good idea to ask the location before you set up camp for the night of course.
 Just know that high traffic area means more lights and more noise at night – but free is free.

-Private Campgrounds – I use google and Roadtrippers to search for other nearby campgrounds.
+- Private Campgrounds – I use google and Roadtrippers to search for other nearby campgrounds.
 Not always but typically these cost a little more a night ($30-$40ish) per night but also have better amenities which can be a huge bonus if you are traveling with kids or staying put for a while.
 Sometimes it’s fishing, tubing, laundry, playgrounds, mini golf or other family friendly activities.
 (Note that not all of those amenities are free activities!)
 Another big bonus is laundry facilities (although we’re considering this portable washer for our camper)!
 You can always look for a KOA or Jellystone campground but again, a little pricier.
-Also check out AirBnB to see if you can park in someone’s backyard.
+Also check out AirBnB or Hip Camp to see if you can park in someone’s backyard.